- Are pets allowed in the halls?

 - When is the deadline to apply for on-campus housing?

-If you are a first time freshman who is required to live on campus, you must complete your License Agreement by May 1, 2016.
+If you are a first-time freshmen who is required to live on campus, you must complete your License Agreement by May 4, 2018.
 If you are not required to live on-campus, we encourage you to apply before May 1st, but will be accepting License Agreements throughout the summer as space allows.
-Students who are not required to live-on campus, and submit their License Agreement after May 1st reduce their chance of being assigned one of their six living preferences.
+Students who are not required to live on campus, and submit their License Agreement after May 1st reduce their chance of being assigned one of their six living preferences.